 READ THE INSTRUCTIONS CAREFULLY

-Letter of Recommendation Packets need to be completed by all students who would like their counselor to write a letter of recommendation for their college applications.
+Letter of Recommendation Questionnaire need to be completed by all students who would like their counselor to write a letter of recommendation for their college applications.

 Remember that UC and CSU schools do not accept letters of recommendation and out-of-state public universities may or may not want or accept them.
 Most private schools want and require letters of recommendation.

-Your counselor needs to receive this packet at least 20 working days (1 month) prior to the first application due date to complete a recommendation.
+Your counselor needs to receive the recommendation questionnaire at least 20 working days (1 month) prior to the first application due date to complete a recommendation.

 LETTERS OF RECOMMENDATION TIPS

 Ask your counselor and teachers for recommendations well in advance of deadlines; one month is a realistic period.
 Teachers and counselors devote considerable time to writing these letters.
 Choose teachers who know you well and who will write the most positive recommendation.